colehaus/colex/content/posts/innocuous-invidious-majoritarian-tyrannies/main.md

 # Innocuous

-From this perspective, it's obvious what an innocuous majoritarian tyranny is.
+From this perspective, it becomes clearer what in innocuous majoritarian tyranny is.
 It's when individuals in the majority care about the outcome less than the minority, but honoring the majority's preferences still maximizes aggregate utility.
 (Presumably/hopefully, no one cries "tyranny" when the majority both has more numbers *and* cares more.)

-If you have 10 wolves, each of whom get 2 utils from eating the original lamb, the aggregate utility of eating the lamb is 10 versus 0 for abstaining.
+If you have 10 wolves, each of whom get 2 utils from eating the original lamb, the aggregate utility of eating the lamb is 10 ($10 * 2 - 10 = 10$) versus 0 for abstaining.
+Thus, eating maximizes overall utility despite the fact that individual preference of each wolf is weaker than the lamb's.

 In symbols, an innocuous tyranny is when $d_{v} = d_{u}$, but $\sum_{\theta \in \Theta_{M}} \frac{u(\theta, d_{v})}{\norm{\Theta_{M}}} < \sum_{\theta \in \Theta_{m}} \frac{u(\theta, d')}{\norm{\Theta_{m}}}$ where $\Theta_{M}$ is the set of voters in the majority, $\Theta_{m}$ is the set of voters in the minority, and $d'$ is the minority's preferred outcome.

-Obviously, calling this situation innocuous is tendentious.
-It ignores the 'separateness of persons', etc. But I think utilitarians at least would be on board with majority rule in this kind of scenario whereas I think fairly few theories of the good would support the invidious tyranny of the majority.
+Obviously, calling this situation innocuous is tendentious and I'm not about run out and slaughter lambs based on this logic.
+The logic outlined here ignores classic objects to utilitarianism like the 'separateness of persons'.
+But I think utilitarians at least would be on board with majority rule in 'innocuous' scenario whereas I think zero (?) theories of the good would support the invidious tyranny of the majority.

 # Conclusion